 - senior executive positions in the media, technology and e-commerce industries, with Pearson plc, Financial Times Group, eCountries Inc and Ecceleration Ltd

-Permanent Secretary, Department Communities and Local Government
+Permanent Secretary, Ministry of Housing, Communities & Local Government

-Category champion for The Customer Service Award
+Category champion for The Inspirational Leadership Award

 Melanie was Director General of the Economic and Domestic Affairs Secretariat (EDS) at the Cabinet Office from October 2011, responsible for overseeing the system of Cabinet decision-making.